Virtual Private Cloud-VPC – All You Need To Know in 2025

 Example: Auto-scaling groups can add more instances during peak hours and reduce them during low-traffic periods.

-Backup and Disaster Recover
+Backup and Disaster Recovery

 • Use cloud backup services to prevent data loss.